 Bill Metzger is the former Chair of the FTC.
 Bill has been on the FTC Board since its inception in 1989.
 Bill also helped initiate the Palm Beach International Film Festival.
 He co-founded and serves as the Chair of the PBC Film & Television Institute.
 Bill co-owned a film and television production company and has over 30 years’ experience in various aspects of development, production, and financing in the film and electronic media industry.

 Paul Noble, a 5-time Emmy award winner, was in television work for over 45 years.
 Today, he’s an author; his latest book is ‘My First 83 Years,’ which is a review of his career.
 Paul began his career at WGBH-TV Boston as producer and director.
-He produced Eleanor Roosevelt's NET series "Prospects of Mankind", "Invitation to Art" from the Boston Museum of Fine Arts, and many specials and series.
+He produced Eleanor Roosevelt's NET series, "Prospects of Mankind," "Invitation to Art" from the Boston Museum of Fine Arts, and many specials and series.
 At Channel 5 in New York, first for Metromedia and then for Fox, he produced or executive produced "Midday Live," "Dr. Ruth," "The Alan Burke Show," and "The Bishop Sheen Show."
 He also hosted "The Fox 5 Movie Club."
 For eleven years, he acquired and scheduled movies for Lifetime, Television for Women.
 He is a past president of the New York chapter of the National Academy of Television Arts & Sciences (the Emmys), a member of the British Academy of Film and Television Arts.
 He is a graduate of Cornell University and has a Masters in Communications from Boston University.
+Mr. Noble is president of the Class of 1957 at Cornell.
 He has also co-authored four books with his wife, Paulette Cooper, the "Pet Set" columnist of the Palm Beach Daily News.
 Noble and his wife are co-presidents of the Palm Beach chapter of the Circumnavigators Club.